 Beyond dish washing, natural loofah is a versatile cleaning tool for surfaces throughout your home.
-Its slightly abrasive texture tackles grime without the chemical-laden disposable wipes or plastic scrubbers that end up in landfills.
+For kitchen cleaning with loofah, its slightly abrasive texture tackles grime without the chemical-laden disposable wipes or plastic scrubbers that end up in landfills.

 This guide covers which surfaces are safe for loofah cleaning, proper techniques, and natural cleaning solutions that pair perfectly with your eco-friendly scrubber.